Gooseytwoshoes/Staunch-Chariot/README.md

 ## 🛣️ Roadmap

  - Develop UI features from plans back in 2020
- - Modernization of design and plans for app
+ - Upgrade of design and plans for app
- - Use of Kotlin language rooting for android 7.0
+ - Use of Kotlin language or in React native for android 7.0